strath-sdr/rfsoc_qpsk/README.md

 ```

 Once installation has complete, you will find the QPSK demonstrator notebooks located in the jupyter home workspace in the `qpsk-demonstrator` folder.

+This repository uses Voila to create simple web applications using Jupyter notebooks.
+If you would like to use Voila on your ZCU111 development board, simply follow the instructions outlined in this [blog post](https://strath-sdr.github.io/pynq/linux/zynq/fpga/voila/2021/02/22/install-voila-on-pynq-v2-6.html).

 ## Using the Project Files
 The following software is required to use the project files in this repository.